-In 2021, FWU Life Austria will continue to push new business with a group-wide investment approach, supported by the digital sales process, in the Italian market.
+Regarding the growth strategy, further development of new business in Italy and efficient portfolio management are aspired.
 For this purpose, FWU AG will draw on its many years of experience and expertise.

 New business planning is included in the business planning process.
-This dovetails with the ORSA process to the extent that the ORSA future projections are made along the business plan scenario.
+This synchronizes with the ORSA process to the extent that the ORSA future projections are made along the business plan scenario.
 This means that that the risk drivers, with the help of which the future projects are made in the ORSA, contain information about the planned new business.

-As regards client loyalty, high client satisfaction and high service quality, the risk strategy objective is to take account of client interests when assessing risks.
+As regards client loyalty, high client satisfaction and high service quality are aspired.
+To ensure an equal service quality for italian clients, the italian branch of the sister company FWU Life Insurance Luxembourg S.A. is serving italian customers.
+The risk strategy objective is to take account of client interests when assessing risks.